 The diary, written a century before by British clairvoyant Permelia Lyttle, hides many other secrets: a murder mystery and Permelia’s strange life in the Women’s Lunatic Asylum, where she was forced to give psychic readings to the power elite of her day.
 Prophecies unite in this satirical novel of eccentric villains, top-level conspiracies, the Apocalypse, and one really terrific dog.
 Follow Luray’s intellectual low-speed chase, inept gun play, and search for the meaning of life while doing the naked tango with the sweet but quirky Abigail Lind at her secret mountain hideaway.

-Permelia Lyttle’s Guide is available from Amazon.com.
+Permelia Lyttle’s Guide and reviews are available on Amazon.com.

 In this sequel to Permelia Lyttle’s Guide to the End of the World, Luray’s wife Abigail believes the end is just around the corner.
 So, the resourceful heiress buys and restores an abandoned village where she hopes to create an idyllic community for surviving in style.
 However, the apocalypse turns out to be nothing like anyone imagined.